 The project promotes the architectural and cultural heritage of Agios Nikolaos and its impressive network of stairs (over 70!).

-Paintings and sculptures can be admired in 11 different stairs in town.
-The idea makes reference to the identity of Agios Nikolaos, the stairs that connect the upper and lower parts of the town, and the relationships they create.
+Paintings and sculptures can be admired on 11 different stairs in town.
+The idea refers to the identity of Agios Nikolaos, the stairs that connect the upper and lower parts of the town, and the relationships they create.

 Agios Nikolaos in Ormos